Head-on collision and merging entropy of black holes: reconsideration of Hawking's inequality: Our estimation

+which is lowered if EH area is larger than $16\pi M_i^2$ ($\Delta A_i>0$).
+Of course, that is expected under certain physical conditions.

-In this section, we will estimate the area difference between EH in the black hole coalescence and Schwarzschild horizon, from black hole thermodynamical discussion.
-To consider thermodynamical aspects of the black hole coalescence, we adopt an analogy with a gas cylinder in uniform gravitation as a toy model of a merging black hole.
+Nevertheless, as depicted in Figure \ref{fig:sp} this area difference is highly dynamical and non-linear, so that analytical decision will be very difficult.
+Then in the present article, we will estimate the area difference between EH in the black hole coalescence and Schwarzschild horizon, from black hole thermodynamical discussion.
+To consider thermodynamical aspects of the black hole coalescence, we adopt an analogy with a gas cylinder in uniform gravitation as a toy model of a merging black hole in the following subsection.